 Studio Sunday on the Front Steps

 Visitors of all ages are welcome to participate in this hands-on workshop with SBMA Teaching Artists on the Museum’s front steps.
 Each month explore a different medium, including clay, metal, ink, wood, photography, and paper, and gain inspiration from works of art in the Museum’s permanent collection or special exhibitions.
-In February, make an accordion book and paint your own story in watercolor inspired by the flying pigs in David Wiesner’s Tuesday.
+In January, reimagine Julie Becker’s Untitled (Branch), (2001) by drawing a scene in pencil, then painting in glittered liquid watercolor.

 Front Steps of the Museum